 Who Must File

-Every withholding agent or intermediary, whether U.S. or foreign, who has control, receipt, custody, disposal or payment of any fixed or determinable, annual or periodic U.S. source income must file.
+Every withholding agent or intermediary, whether U.S. or foreign, who has control, receipt, custody, disposal or payment of any fixed or determinable, annual or periodic U.S. source income, or a withholdable payment (to which chapter 4 withholding applies) must file Form 1042.

-File only one Form 1042 consolidating all Form 1042-S recipient information, regardless of the number of different clients, branches, divisions, or types of income for which you are the withholding agent.
+Caution!
+File only one Form 1042 consolidating all Form 1042-S recipient information for both chapter 3 and 4 purposes, regardless of the number of different clients, branches, divisions, or types of income for which you are the withholding agent.
+However, if you are acting in more than one capacity (for example, you are acting as a qualified Intermediary for certain designated accounts and as a nonqualified Intermediary for other accounts), file a separate Form 1042 for each capacity in which you are acting.

 Do not attach paper Forms 1042-S with your Form 1042.
 Form 1042 could be filed separately and does not have to be accompanied by Form 1042-T with attached paper Form(s) 1042-S.